IM-WALD-SEIN® Top Expert | Clinic Partner Program

 • What exactly do we receive in the program?

-You receive a site-specific Clinical Forest Therapy Path design, the implementation framework, team training, and guided piloting – including role logic, a safety framework, and documentation and feedback structures.
+You receive a site-specific Clinical Forest Therapy Pathway design, the implementation framework, team training, and guided piloting – including role logic, a safety framework, and documentation and feedback structures.
 Auditing and (re)certification take place within the quality process according to the IWSI/INFOM reference and certification framework.

 • How does implementation work?